 Did you know that more than four in ten employees have suffered from stress at some point during their career due to their workload?
-As an employer, it can be easy to get caught up in chasing profits but this is causing your staff to feel significant pressure due to the level of work they’re being tasked with, tight deadlines and lack of support.
+As an employer, it can be easy to get caught up in chasing profits, but this is causing your staff to feel significant pressure due to the level of work they’re being tasked with.

 We know what you’re thinking, it’s not that easy to reduce the workload as it must be done, and we get that.
 So, why not help your employees prioritise their workload?
-This can provide balance, enhance their productivity and you guessed it - reduce their stress.
-There are lots of great tools out there to help plan out workloads such as Trello, Asana and more.
+This can provide balance, enhance their productivity and, you guessed it – reduce their stress.
+There are many great tools out there to help plan out workloads, such as Trello, Asana and more.
 Even a simple to-do list is sufficient in helping your employees stay on track.

 This also isn’t always going to be a solution to the problem, take a look at the workload of a team and decide whether or not it needs to be split more fairly, or even decide whether they need an extra pair of hands.

-Employees are not robots, limits can be pushed in the workplace and it only results in them being less productive due to being overwhelmed and overworked.
-Other problems that come from workloads being too high are increased errors, a poor work-life balance and negatively impacting an employee's mental health.
+Employees are not robots.
+Limits can be pushed in the workplace, resulting in less productivity due to being overwhelmed and overworked.
+Other problems that come from workloads being too high are increased errors, a poor work-life balance, and negatively impacting an employee’s mental health.

 Offer well-being benefits

-Well-being benefits are now so important for employees, and it doesn’t always have to be a gym membership.
-You could go a step further by offering subscriptions to apps like Calm or Headspace, or train up mental health first aiders so they know there is always someone they can talk to if they are feeling work is harming their mental health.
+Well-being benefits are so significant for employees, and it doesn’t always have to be a gym membership.
+You could go a step further by offering subscriptions to apps like Calm or Headspace or training mental health first aiders so employees know there is always someone to talk to if they feel work is harming their mental health.

 Employees spend a lot of time together when they’re in the office, and if your team is fully remote or hybrid working, they miss out on that all-important social interaction in the workplace.
 Encouraging socialisation amongst employees can help reduce stress, as they will get to know their colleagues and feel more comfortable, breaking down those communication barriers.
 You could do this by organising a remote social where you take part in a fun activity or arrange after-work drinks once or twice a month.

 You know that saying we work to live, we don’t live to work?
-Yeah, some of us can lose sight of that easily so encouraging socials allows time away from the desk to socialise!
+Yeah, some of us can easily lose sight of that, so encouraging socials allow time away from the desk to socialise!

 Managers, leaders and HR professionals, why not introduce stress education?

-We all know there are two types of stress, the good stress (or eustress) is when you feel excited, your pulse quickens and hormones surge, but without that threat or fear.
-Then we have bad stress, the kind of stress that leaves you worn out, decreases performance and leaves you with poor concentration.
+We all know there are two types of stress.
+Good stress (or eustress) is when you feel excited, your pulse quickens, and hormones surge, but without that threat or fear.
+Then we have bad stress, which leaves you worn out, decreases performance, and leaves you with poor concentration.
 Everyone can shift the bad to good by seeing the benefits of a potential situation and leveraging strengths to help deal with it.

-During your stress education session, you could provide tips on how to cope.
+During your stress education session, you could provide tips on coping.
 Not everyone copes with stress in the same way, but give them the tools to help them find what works best.
-Showing your staff you care by supporting their well-being will help to improve morale, and increase productivity and you might just be able to reduce absenteeism due to stress.
+Showing your staff you care by supporting their well-being will help to improve morale, and increase productivity, and you might just be able to reduce absenteeism due to stress.

 Know the signs

-When working in the field of management, whether you’re a CEO, leader or HR professional, the importance of being empathetic can often be overlooked.
+Whether you’re a CEO, leader or HR professional, being empathetic can often be overlooked when working in management.
 As a leader, you need to be aware of the signs of stress and take appropriate action to support your employees.
 Empathy is the first step towards creating an environment that allows stress levels to be spoken about.

 Recognising your employees

-There is no better feeling than being praised for a job well done and if you take the time to recognise the efforts of your employees, this can result in a boost in engagement.
-At Mo, we are advocates for employee recognition and how important it is.
-We all go into work wanting to have some sort of purpose, but if that’s not recognised then what’s the point?
+There is no better feeling than being praised for a job well done, and if you take the time to recognise the efforts of your employees, this can result in a boost in engagement.
+At Mo, we advocate for employee recognition and its importance.
+We all go into work wanting to have a purpose, but if that’s not recognised, then what’s the point?